 Myotonia congenita in goats is due to an autosomal dominant mutation that has incomplete penetrance in the skeletal muscle chloride channel.
 Goats with this mutation have been selected for as a breed and are commonly referred to as “fainting goats.”
-Clinical signs ranging from stiffness after rest to marked general rigidity after visual, tactile, or auditory stimulation usually develop by 6 wk of age.
+Clinical signs ranging from stiffness after rest to marked general rigidity after visual, tactile, or auditory stimulation usually develop by 6 weeks of age.
 These signs remain throughout the animal’s life but are not progressive.
 A diagnosis of myotonia is made by identifying the characteristic “dive bomber” discharges in electromyography and/or by genetic testing.

-Malignant hyperthermia in swine (see Malignant Hyperthermia) is due to an autosomal recessive genetic mutation in the skeletal muscle ryanodine receptor 1 gene (RYR1) that causes abnormal meat quality in swine.
+Malignant hyperthermia in swine Malignant Hyperthermia is due to an autosomal recessive genetic mutation in the skeletal muscle ryanodine receptor 1 gene (RYR1) that causes abnormal meat quality in swine.
 Pietrain, Poland China, and certain strains of Landrace pigs are affected.
 During transportation or anesthesia, pigs develop increased body temperature, extreme rigidity of the skeletal muscles, and lactic acidosis.
 At slaughter, affected muscles become pale, soft, and exudative, which diminishes meat quality.
 A genetic test is available to diagnose affected and carrier animals.

 The RN(−) (rendement Napole) phenotype is common in Hampshire pigs.
 It is due to an autosomal dominant mutation in the protein kinase AMP-activated gamma 3 subunit gene (PRKAG3), which encodes the gamma 3 isoform of AMP-activated protein kinase (AMPK).
 Clinically, pigs appear healthy; however, the 70% increase in glycogen content in skeletal muscle causes poor meat quality at slaughter.